A generalized mean-field game model for the dynamics of pedestrians with limited predictive abilities: The model.

 In the context of pedestrian dynamics, it is usual to choose the interaction velocity as a repulsion (social) force which acts against the others.
 In this way pedestrians tend to avoid most crowded regions, since they are uncomfortable or simply because they slow down the motion.
 Similarly to \cite{cristiani2015SIAP}, we define

 where $C_\textsc{rep}\geq 0$ is a model parameter and

 is a \textit{sensory region} which defines the zone where the crowd has an influence on the pedestrian dynamics.
-The parameters $R_0, R>0$ rule the size of the sensory region, while, assuming that the pedestrian walks pointing its head and gaze in the direction $\alpha$, the condition $(\zeta-y)\cdot\alpha>0$ translates the fact that pedestrians react to what it is in front of them only.
+The parameters $R_0, R>0$ rule the size of the sensory region, while, assuming that pedestrians walk pointing their head and gaze in the direction $\alpha$, the condition $(\zeta-y)\cdot\alpha>0$ translates the fact that pedestrians react to what it is in front of them only.

-Overall, the dynamics introduced above leads to the following behavior of the pedestrian: it points towards the direction $\alpha$ but it is repulsed by people it has in front through $\Vi$.
-It tries to place itself in the regions of the space where $\ell$ is lower and, at final time $T$, it tries to find itself where $g$ is lower.
+Overall, the dynamics introduced above lead to the following behavior of the pedestrian: it points towards the direction $\alpha$ but it is repulsed by people it has in front through $\Vi$.
+It tries to place itself in the regions of the space where $\ell$ is low and, at final time $T$, it tries to find itself where $g$ is low.

 \paragraph{Mean-Field Game.} If we assume that \textit{all} the pedestrians want to behave optimally minimizing the same functional cost $J$, we enter the field of MFGs.
-In fact, the optimal trajectory $\bar y^*$ for a single pedestrians can be computed only if the entire distribution $\r$ of the crowd is known at every time $t\in[0,T]$; but -- in turn -- the distribution of the crowd can be computed only if the motion of each pedestrian constituting the crowd itself is known.
+In fact, the optimal trajectory $\bar y^*$ for a single pedestrian can be computed only if the entire distribution $\r$ of the crowd is known at every time $t\in[0,T]$; but -- in turn -- the distribution of the crowd can be computed only if the motion of each pedestrian constituting the crowd itself is known.
 This leads to a game where each pedestrian is in competition with each other and need to guess the others' behavior in order to find its own optimal strategy.
 If all people succeed, i.e.\ everyone behaves optimally assuming the others do not change their strategy unilaterally, the system has reached a \textit{Nash equilibrium}, which is the kind of equilibrium we are interested in.

 Following the fundamentals of the MFG theory, we know that, once the equilibrium is reached, the evolution of the density function $\r$ is described by the following Fokker-Planck equation

 where $\r_0$ is the initial spatial distribution of the crowd and $\alpha^*$ is found as in \eqref{synthesis} using the solution to \eqref{FP} as input.
 It is clear that \eqref{HJB-orizzontefinito} and \eqref{FP} are coupled together and must be solved as a one in the entire time window $[0,T]$.